yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 A user namespaced custom resource representing an object store user and an access policy defining the user’s relation to a storage instance.
 A user creates a `BucketAccessRequest` (BAR) in the app's namespace (which is the same namespace as the `BucketRequest`).
 A 'BucketAccessRequest' can specify *either* a ServiceAccount or a desired Secret name.
 Specifying a ServiceAccount enables provisioners to support cloud provider identity integration with their respective Kubernetes offerings.

+**NOTE:** _Currently under review: we are discussing whether or not a BR is needed for any brownfield use-cases.
+We are considering BRs only applies to greenfield bucket creation (where a BAR is also needed), and that all brownfield accesses need only a BAR._

 ```yaml
 apiVersion: cosi.io/v1alpha1
 kind: BucketAccessRequest